-Prenatal period is known as unique physiological valve which the compatibility between mother and fetus during is acquired and it has major consequences on infants health (3,30).
-This study also aimed to assess the effect of maternal physical activity during pregnancy on the development of problem solving skills in infants.
+The prenatal period is a unique physiological valve in which the compatibility between mother and fetus is acquired and has major consequences on infants' health (3,30).
+Therefore, this study also aimed to assess the effect of maternal physical activity during pregnancy on developing problem-solving skills in infants.

-Barakat et al. had consistent findings with this study and they stated that physical activity during pregnancy has no significant effects on features of physical and cognitive development (31).
-Clapp et al. also said that the scores of mental skill of one year children with active mothers during pregnancy are higher, although there was no statistically significant difference between groups, while the children of experimental group at the age of five had significant differences in verbal skills.
-The available environmental stimuli for children are among affecting reasons in addition to mother exercise during pregnancy (22).
-Jukic et al. study showed that recreational activities have no an impact on children's verbal intelligence and general physical activity can have a negative effect on verbal intelligence because of stress and other negative factors.
-They claim that physical activity may specifically improve memory and cognition associated with related word and it is not associated with improved verbal intelligence (21).

-The size of obtained effect did not approve the significant differences between the groups in two times which can be due to other factors such as gender, motivation, learning capacity, motor abilities, maturity, physical size, body composition, training opportunities, and so on.
-Many of these factors are correlated (i.e. chronological age and biological age, cultural support and training opportunities) however, their exact relationship is unclear (32).
-Other factors affecting the study were: smoking, nutrition, children weight (3,34,35), parentchild interaction (33), parenting method (36) and medical history (37).
+Barakat et al. had consistent findings with this study, stating that physical activity during pregnancy has no significant effects on features of physical and cognitive development (31).
+Clapp et al. also said that the scores of mental skills of one year children with active mothers during pregnancy are higher, although there was no statistically significant difference between groups, while the children of the experimental group at the age of five had significant differences in verbal skills.
+The available environmental stimuli for children are among the factors besides mother exercise during pregnancy (22).
+Jukic et al. study showed that recreational activities have no impact on children's verbal intelligence, and general physical activity can harm verbal intelligence because of stress and other negative factors.
+They claim that physical activity may improve memory and cognition associated with the related word and is not associated with improved verbal intelligence (21).
+The size of obtained effect did not approve the significant differences between the groups two times which can be due to other factors such as gender, motivation, learning capacity, motor abilities, maturity, physical size, composition, training opportunities, and so on.
+Many of these factors are correlated (i.e., chronological age and biological age, cultural support, and training opportunities); however, their exact relationship is unclear (32).
+Other factors affecting the study were: smoking, nutrition, children's weight (3,34,35), parentchild interaction (33), parenting method (36), and medical history (37).